rz-zhang/ExHalder/README.md

    train, validation, and test).
 3. "ArticleURL" field includes the news article URL.
 4. "Generated Headline" field contains the generated news headline.
-5. **"ArticalTitle" field contains the original news title extracted by the news-please library.**
+5. **"ArticalTitle" field contains news titles extracted by the news-please library.**
-5. **"ArticalPassage" field contains the contents extracted by the news-please library.**
+5. **"ArticalPassage" field contains news passages extracted by the news-please library.**
 7. "Explanation" field contains the human written explanation and could simply be an empty string.
 8. "Label" field indicates if the headline is supported/entailed by the news